sheygildas/Continuous_Integration-_Using_Jenkins-_Nexus_Sonarqube_and_Slack/README.md

 ### :closed_lock_with_key: Create Key Pairs

+- On the console, search for `EC2` scrol down and select `key pair`-> `create key pair`.
 - Create the  key pair that you use to login to your AWS services and name it as follows.
+This key will be used for all our instances.

  ```sh
 Name: ci-vprofile-key